Charcoal-SE/inferno/README.md

 ```
 {
-    "stackexchange": {
-        "cookie": "...",
-        "fkey": "...",
-        "id": "...,
-    },

-    "stackoverflow": {
-        "cookie": "...",
+    "stackexchange": "...",
-        "fkey": "...",
+    "stackoverflow": "...",
-        "id": "...,
-    },

-    "meta.stackexchange": {
+    "meta.stackexchange": "..."
-        "cookie": "...",
-        "fkey": "...",
-        "id": "...,
-    },
 }
 ```

-  - `"cookie"`: contains the contents of the `sechatusr` cookie, which is given to you after you log in to the given chat host.
+where each key contains the contents of the `acct` cookie, which is given to you after you log in to the given chat host.
-  - `"fkey"`: contains the `fkey` for the given host (traditionally retrieved from `/chats/join/favorite`, which also contains `"id"`)
-  - `"id"` : contains the bot's user ID for the given host.

 In effect, this allows Inferno to post messages on your bot's behalf without actually having its password.
-If Inferno was ever compromised, a mod could simply invalidate the bot's sessions.
+If Inferno was ever compromised, any mod could simply invalidate the bot's sessions.

 - The scan route (`"types.<type>.query.route"`).
 This is the actual important route: it takes a dictionary containing API responses like so: